-Assistant Professor, joint appointments with the USC Division of Biokinesiology and Physical Therapy and the Keck School of Medicine of USC, Department of Neurology and the USC Viterbi School of Engineering
+Assistant Professor, joint appointments with the USC Division of Biokinesiology and Physical Therapy, the Keck School of Medicine of USC, Department of Neurology and the USC Viterbi School of Engineering

 Dr. Sook-Lei Liew completed her undergraduate education at Rice University where she earned bachelor’s degrees in Kinesiology (with a concentration in Sports Medicine) and English.
 She received her Master of Arts degree in Occupational Therapy from the University of Southern California with a focus on adult rehabilitation.
 She remained at USC and completed her PhD in Occupational Science (with a concentration in Cognitive Neuroscience) investigating, with her advisor Dr. Lisa Aziz-Zadeh, experience-dependent changes in the motor system during action observation using neuroimaging and behavioral methods.